• Skip to primary navigation

 If a bond’s YTM exceeds your required rate of return, it may be considered a worthwhile investment.
 Conversely, if the YTM falls below your required rate of return, the bond may not be an attractive option.

 Changes in overall market interest rates directly influence the discount rate, consequently impacting a bond’s YTM and its price.
-When market interest rates rise, the discount rate typically increases, leading to a decline in bond prices and a corresponding increase in their YTM to compensate investors.
+When market interest rates rise, it typically increases, leading to a decline in bond prices and a corresponding increase in their YTM to compensate investors.

 What factors influence the discount rate?